 See Docker Patterns for more operational detail.

-Why this and not the cloud
+Why this instead of the cloud

 That's the stack.
 It took years to get here.
 Start with one service and grow.